yitzuliu/DissertationDemo/docs/ARCHITECTURE.md

 ## Overview

-The AI Manual Assistant is a real-time visual guidance system that uses advanced Vision-Language Models (VLMs) to provide contextual assistance for various tasks.
-This document outlines the complete system architecture and component interactions.
+The AI Manual Assistant is a real-time visual guidance system that uses advanced Vision-Language Models (VLMs) to provide contextual assistance for hands-on tasks.
+The system is currently in a testing phase, evaluating two approaches: continuous video understanding and intelligent image analysis to determine the optimal solution for reliable real-time guidance.
+This document outlines the complete system architecture supporting both approaches.

 ## System Components